superthem/MagicGPT/README_EN.md

 For other package management methods such as Gradle, SBT, Leiningen, please refer to: https://jitpack.io/#cn.magicvector/MagicGPT

-### Set AI_API_KEY and API_MIRROR
+### Set AI_API_KEY and API_URL

 #### Set as VM options

 > E.g., in IDEA, add it in the "Edit Configurations".
 ```
--DAI_API_KEY=XXXXXXXXXXXXX -DAPI_MIRROR=https://XXXXXXXXXXXXX.XXXX/v1/chat/completions
+-DAI_API_KEY=XXXXXXXXXXXXX -DAPI_URL=https://XXXXXXXXXXXXX.XXXX/v1/chat/completions
 ```

 #### Set as system variables

-Configure the AI_API_KEY and API_MIRROR in the system environment.
+Configure the AI_API_KEY and API_URL in the system environment.
 Below are the methods for setting environment variables on different operating systems:

 Windows